WW2 Commando History - June

 8th June 1941 Operation Exporter.

 3rd June 1942 Operation Bristle, a raid on the French coast North of Plage St. Cecily by men from No 1 Commando.
-More can be read about this raid on our Forum HERE .
+Read more in our Forum [go to Forum] .

 Thousands of British and Allied troops took part in these landings.
 The Commando Units involved were HQ Commando group, Nos.
-1 and 4 Commando Brigades, and troops from No.10(IA) Commando.
-Much has been written in the past about the landings and we could not hope to cover it in this small piece.
-We have some of our Veterans and members over there for the 70th anniversary events.
-However many more will be at home unable to have made the journey, along with many relatives who lost family members during Operation Overlord.
-Our thoughts are with them all.
-Suffice to say that those Commandos who made that original journey and did not come home are remembered with honour.
-Some of their graves can be seen in our War Graves albums for France HERE .
+1 and 4 Special Service Brigades (later resignated as Commando Brigades), and troops from No.10(IA) Commando.
+Much has been written in the past about the Normandy landings and we could not hope to cover it in this small piece.

 Registering on the Commando Veterans Archive, or on the Commando Veterans Association Facebook page, does not make you a member of the Association.
 The Commando Veterans Assciation needs your support and membership.
 Find out more here.